 Lenders have a huge incentive to count payments towards interest because interest is how these companies generate income.
-However, borrowers can get a larger portion of their payments to count towards principal by either paying extra each month or getting a lower interest rate.
+However, borrowers have options that can make a larger percentage of their payment count towards the principal balance.

-The trick to battling student loans is to lower the principal balance as much as possible each month.
+With less money applied to interest, student debt can be eliminated faster.
 In many cases, a smart strategy can make a big difference for debt elimination… even if you don’t have extra cash to spare.

 Battling Student Loan Interest